White Paper

 The amount of gas required for transactions is constant, but gas price fluctuates.
 Users set gas price when sending transactions (often done automatically by wallet software), and transactions are then approved by validators, with gas fees paid to approving validators as transaction fees.

 Stablecoins are planned to be issued on Japan Open Chain under the ERC20 standard.
-JOC tokens are used as fee currency for stablecoin transfers.
-In other words, every time stablecoins are issued and used for transfers on Japan Open Chain, JOC tokens are consumed.
+JOC COIN is used as fee currency for stablecoin transfers.
+In other words, every time stablecoins are issued and used for transfers on Japan Open Chain, JOC COIN is consumed.

-Stablecoins are expected to become central to all web3 financial transactions in the future, so the extent to which stablecoins are issued on that blockchain affects the price formation of JOC, the fee currency on that blockchain.
+Stablecoins are expected to become central to all web3 financial transactions in the future, so the extent to which stablecoins are issued on that blockchain affects the price formation of JOC COIN, the fee currency on that blockchain.

 From the above, various banks issuing stablecoins on Japan Open Chain increases Japan Open Chain token value, benefiting the entire Japan Open Chain participating community.